RupakKarki-Outcode/RNBoilerplate/README.md

 This directory will hold your Jest configs and mocks.

 ### Firebase

-Remember to add your own firebase config files
+This project has different product flavors and schemes.
+So, remember to add your own firebase config files.
+If you're not using Firebase, simply uninstall the packages, and remove any firebase related configs.

+#### Android

+- Create three different Firebase projects (preferrably) in your console.
+- Inside `android/src` you should see `main, staging, and debug`.
+- Put each `google-services.json` into their respective folders.
+Make sure to match the bundle identifiers.

 ## Running Detox end-to-end tests